Retr0Kr0dy/malloc-bomb/README.md

 while true; do echo $(</dev/zero) & done
 ```

-If you check your cpu and memory usage (*memory usage, not allocation*), you should see that they are not much affected by the malloc bomb.
+If you check your cpu and memory usage (*memory usage, not allocation*) you should see that they are not much affected by the malloc bomb.

-However, if you check your **load**, you should see it rise to infinity, and beyond!
+However if you check your **load** you should see it rise to infinity, and beyond!

 But what does it mean ?

 Linux load is calculated as the average number of processes in a runnable or uninterruptible state over a certain period of time.

-Creating an enormous malloc force the kernel to allocate all available memory, thus causing a stall in the creation of any new tasks. ([see How ? for more explanation](#How))
+Creating an enormous malloc force the kernel to allocate all available memory, thus, causing a stall in the creation of any new tasks. ([see How ? for more explanation](#How))

 # Why ?